OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

     ---------------
     type-of <expr1> <expr2> is ???

-Another example of a Post system rule for mini-ML
+Another example of a Post system rule for mini-ML:

 ::